 The same also happens to Ursula in The Little Mermaid.
 Disney has a real problem with witches, huh?

 Prince Gwydion, who in the books was the only one able to defeat the Horned King.
+Interestingly, he was alluded to in a deleted scene as the king that once wielded the sword Taran has.

 Also, Achren and Coll.